marqueshub/Ironhack-Final-NLP/README.md

 ## Datasets

-I intend to use a dataset from "Home and Kitchen" products category for my analysis.
+I intend to use a dataset from "Home and Kitchen" from 2018 products category for my analysis.

 ## Presentation